Morristown–Beard School: Baseball and softball

-Morristown–Beard School's baseball team won the 2005 and 2010 NJSIAA Non-Public North B state championships.
+Morristown Beard School's baseball team won the 2005 and 2010 NJSIAA Non-Public North B state championships.
 They also captured the 2007 Prep B state championship.
 John Sheppard, Head Coach of the baseball team, notched his 400th win in 2016, defeating Randolph High School to win the Morris County Tournament, the first tournament title in school history.
 On March 30, 2014, he received induction into the New Jersey Scholastic Coaches Hall of Fame.
 Pitching coach Mike Sturgeon trained Boston Red Sox pitcher Rick Porcello during his days at Seton Hall Preparatory School.
 (Sturgeon is also an alumnus of the high school.)

-In 1984 and 1986, Morristown–Beard School's softball team won titles.
+In 1984 and 1986, Morristown Beard School's softball team won titles.
 Spike Billings, who served for many years as the school's athletic director, and visual arts teacher Laurie Hartman coached those teams.
-Morristown–Beard School elected Billings to its Athletics Hall of Fame in 1998.
+Morristown Beard School elected Billings to its Athletics Hall of Fame in 1998.

 Boys' and girls' soccer

 In 2014, the girls' and boys' soccer teams finished runner-up for the Non-Public North B state title at DePaul Catholic in Wayne, New Jersey.
 The girls' soccer team won the Prep B Title in 2004 (shared with Rutgers Prep) and 2013.
 The boys' soccer team won the state championship in both 1968 and 1974.
 George Tilghman, who served as headmaster of Morristown School (1926–1939), played on the soccer team during his years as a student at the school.

-In 2018, the girls soccer team finished the season with a 10–9–3 record after defeating St. Rose High School by a score of 2-0 to win the Non-Public B state championship at Kean University.
+In 2018, the girls soccer team finished the season with a 10–9–3 record after defeating St. Rose High School by a score of 2–0 to win the Non-Public B state championship at Kean University.

 Boys' and girls' basketball

 The boys' basketball team debuted in the 1910–1911 school year.
 In 2011 and 2012, the team won consecutive conference championships in under Head Coach Eddie Franz.
 Franz netted his 300th win as Head Coach in 2013.
 He also received induction into the New Jersey Scholastic Coaches Association (NJSCA) Hall of Fame that year.
+Marquis Webb, a former Rutgers basketball player, has been head coach of the boys' basketball since 2023.

 In 2014, the girls' basketball team won their conference in 2014 for the first time in school history.
 The team reached the quarterfinal round of the Morris County Tournament for the first time after defeating Morris Knolls High School.
 On March 15, 2015, the girls' basketball team defeated the Pennington School to capture the Prep B title for the first time in school history.

-Other sports

-Cross Country and Track
+Cross country and track

 The boys' cross country team achieved consecutive undefeated 17–0 seasons in 1960 and 1961.
 They won the Prep B title in both seasons.

 Lacrosse

-The boys' lacrosse team defeated Immaculata High School to win the Non-Public B state championship in 2008 and won the Prep B Title in 2008 and 2009.
+The boys' lacrosse team defeated Immaculata High School to win the Non-Public B state championship in 2008 and 2019, and won the Prep B Title in 2008 and 2009.
 The girls' lacrosse team won the Prep B title in 2009, 2010, and 2014.